Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 05.05.15 11:26

-At the age of 25, receiving the Order of the British Empire is a great achievement!
-There are already a lot of similar ones in Adele's biography.
-What are only ten Grammys or an Oscar with a Golden Globe!
+At the age of 25, receiving an Order of the British Empire is a great achievement!
+There are already a lot of similar ones in Adele’s biography.
+What are ten Grammys or an Oscar and a Golden Globe worth?
 But she has released only three studio albums so far.

-Textured appearance (more likely, opera prima or African-American jazz divas have this), soulful deep vocals, extraordinary charm and composer's gift allowed Adele Laurie Blue Adkins to become one of the most respected and revered British stars.
+Textured appearance (more likely to be possessed by opera primas or African-American jazz divas), soulful deep vocals, extraordinary charm and gift for composition allowed Adele Laurie Blue Adkins to become one of the most respected and revered British stars.

 She was born in London on May 5, 1988, and from childhood she listened to her favorite compositions of pop singer Dusty Springfield and blues queen Etta James (a strange choice for a modern teenager, right?).
-For the first time she saw these names on old vinyl records, tried to play and was mesmerized by their voices.
-Then Adele decided that she also wanted to conquer the British scene!
+She first saw these names on old vinyl records, tried to play them and was mesmerized by their voices.
+Then Adele decided that she also wanted to conquer the British stage!

-The singer herself explains her interest in soul and blues simply: she grew up in a not very prestigious area of the British capital, and she had only blacks in her class.
+The singer herself explains her interest in soul and blues simply: she grew up in a not very prestigious area of the British capital, and in her class there were only dark-skinned people.
 The girl's parents did not register the marriage, and when she was 3 years old, they separated.

-The debut of Adele Adkins took place at school.
-She took a chance by choosing for her performance an old English hit by Gabrielle (released in the late 1990s "Rise").
-But unexpectedly, picky teenagers of the same age liked both the song and the singer, and for the first time the future star heard a standing ovation in her address.
+Adele Adkins debut took place at school.
+She took a risk, choosing for her performance an old hit by the Englishwoman Gabrielle (released in the late 1990s, “Rise”).
+But unexpectedly, picky teenagers of the same age liked both the song and the singer, and for the first time the future star heard an ovation addressed to her.
 Since then, Adele's biography has been determined!

-In the spring, the first very successful tour of Canada and the United States awaited the British, and in the early summer, Adele's album in the United States managed to reach 10th place in the American hit parade.
+In the spring, the British woman had her first very successful tour of Canada and the States, and at the beginning of the summer, Adele’s album in the United States managed to reach 10th place in the American hit parade.

-Three years after the first, the second album of the composer and performer "21" was released.
-For more than a month, he held a leading position in the tops not only in Adele's homeland, but also in Austria, Ireland, Belgium, Germany, New Zealand, Holland, and Switzerland.
+Three years after the first, the second album of the composer and performer, “21,” was released.
+For more than a month, he held a leading position in the top not only in Adele’s homeland, but also in Austria, Ireland, Belgium, Germany, New Zealand, Holland, and Switzerland.
 In the spring of 2011, the disc became the leader of the Billboard 200.

-The singles "Rolling in the Deep" and "Someone Like You" also hit #1 in the UK.
-Thus, Adele, with her two discs and two singles, leading the national charts, repeated the record "The Beatles", set by the Liverpool Four in 1964.
+The singles "Rolling in the Deep" and "Someone Like You" also reached No. 1 in the UK.
+Thus, Adele, with her two discs and two singles leading the national charts, repeated the record of “The Beatles”, set by the Fab Four in 1964.

 Victorious "Skyfall"

-At the end of 2011, the star underwent surgery on her vocal cords, but in the early spring of 2012 she returned to "service".
-The main achievement of this year was the writing of the composition "Skyfall" for the next Bond series.
-Sam Mendes' film Skyfall became the most successful film in the franchise's fifty-odd years, and Adele's biography received an Oscar.
+At the end of 2011, the star underwent surgery on her vocal cords, but returned to action in the early spring of 2012.
+The main achievement of this year was the writing of the composition “Skyfall” for the next Bond series.
+Sam Mendes' film Skyfall became the most successful in the franchise's fifty-odd years of existence, and an Oscar appeared in Adele's biography.

-The composer (of course, who performed the song herself) shared an Academy Award with co-author (Paul Epworth), and also won a Golden Globe and a Grammy.
+The composer (who, of course, performed the song herself) shared an Academy Award with her co-author (Paul Epworth), and also won a Golden Globe and a Grammy.

 In 2014, the Queen awarded the charismatic performer the Order of the British Empire.
 And in 2015, Adele released the long-awaited third disc.
-As you already understood, its name is also numbers, indicating the age of the singer, in which she worked on the recording of the album (“25”).
+As you already understood, its name is also a number indicating the age of the singer at which she worked on recording the album (“25”).
 In 2017, Adele managed to win five Grammy awards out of five nominations.
-Here is a triumph!
+What a triumph!

-When the tabloids began to discuss Adele's personal life, first of all, everyone was worried: why does this shrew not want to acquire a graceful figure?
-She herself stated that she was comfortable in her body, so she did not consider it appropriate to change something in herself.
+When the tabloids began to discuss Adele’s personal life, the first thing everyone was worried about was: why doesn’t this obstinate woman want to acquire an elegant figure?
+She herself stated that she is comfortable in her body, so she does not consider it advisable to change anything about herself.

-It was with such a “dumpling” that businessman Simon Konecki fell in love with her.
-He deals with the problems of the "third world" countries (in particular, he manages geological exploration and the supply of drinking water).
-The boyfriend is 14 years older than the beloved.
+It was just such a “chubby little thing” that businessman Simon Konecki fell in love with her.
+He deals with the problems of Third World countries (in particular, he manages geological exploration and the supply of drinking water).
+The boyfriend is 14 years older than his lover.
 They met in 2011, and at the end of that year they began to live together.

-The couple's son Angelo James was born on October 19, 2012.
-There were rumors that his parents secretly got married.
+The couple's son, Angelo James, was born on October 19, 2012.
+There were rumors that his parents got married secretly.
 But Adele herself does not comment on her personal life.
-Not only that, she violently protests when her loved ones (especially her son) are photographed by the paparazzi.
+Moreover, she vehemently protests when her loved ones (especially her son) are photographed by the paparazzi.

 Adele Laurie Blue Adkins was born on May 5, 1988 in a place called Tottenham...
 Read all

 She triumphantly broke into show business in 2007, releasing a successful album and winning the love of harsh British critics.
-However, the real popularity fell on her relatively recently.
-For several years, Adele managed to receive 9 Grammy awards, an Oscar and a Golden Globe, as well as many other prestigious awards.
+However, real popularity hit her relatively recently.
+Over the course of several years, Adele managed to receive 9 Grammy awards, an Oscar and a Golden Globe, as well as many other prestigious awards.

-Adele Laurie Blue Adkins was born on May 5, 1988 in a place called Tottenham (North London).
-The parents of the future star were the Englishwoman Penny Adkins and the Welshman Mark Evans.
-Unfortunately, the Adele family broke up when the girl was barely 3 years old.
+Adele Laurie Blue Adkins was born on May 5, 1988 in a place called Tottenham (north London).
+The parents of the future star were Englishwoman Penny Adkins and Welshman Mark Evans.
+Unfortunately, Adele's family broke up when the girl was barely 3 years old.
 Adkins became interested in music very early, and, oddly enough, she calls the British pop group Spice Girls her main inspiration.
 “They made me who I am now,” the singer admits in one of her future interviews.
 Adele was lucky enough to study at one of the most prestigious institutions in Foggy Albion, the London School of Performing Arts and Technology (BRIT School).
-It was there, at different times, that such superstars as Amy Winehouse, Jessie Jay, Kate Nash, Leona Lewis and many others learned the basics of music.
+It was there, at different times, that superstars such as Amy Winehouse, Jessie J, Keith Nash, Leona Lewis and many others learned the basics of music.

-Adele's career, as often happens in modern show business, began with the music site "MySpace", where she posted several demo versions of her songs.
-The popularity of the tracks grew at an incredible speed, and as a result, the fame of a new, talented performer reached the managers of the record company “XL-Records”.
-The label's leaders, with difficulty, but still managed to get themselves Adele, and already in the first half of 2007, she began recording her debut album.
-The first single of the disc “19” was the lyric “Hometown Glory”, dedicated to the London district called East Norwood, where Adkins lived for a short time with her mother.
+Adele's career, as often happens in modern show business, began with the music site MySpace, where she posted several demo versions of her songs.
+The popularity of the tracks grew at an incredible speed and, as a result, the fame of the new, talented performer reached the managers of the recording company “XL-Records”.
+The label's executives, with difficulty, still managed to get Adele, and already in the first half of 2007 she began recording her debut album.
+The first single of the album “19” was the lyrical “Hometown Glory”, dedicated to the London area called East Norwood, where Adkins lived for a short time with her mother.

-2 weeks after the release of the second single, the disc itself appeared.
-The mysterious title, over which puzzled fans puzzled, meant only the age at which the British began writing the album, namely 19 years old.
-The album managed the almost impossible for a debutant - it started from the first position in the UK national album chart.
-But Adele's joy at the success of her debut album was overshadowed by the breakup with her boyfriend, who, according to rumors, left her for the sake of a relationship with another man.
+2 weeks after the release of the second single, the record itself appeared.
+The mysterious name, over which perplexed fans puzzled, meant only the age at which the British woman began writing the album, namely 19 years.
+The album achieved almost the impossible for a debutant - it started from first position in the UK national album chart.
+But Adele's joy from the success of her debut album was overshadowed by a breakup with her boyfriend, who, according to rumors, left her for a relationship with another man.
 “I drank a lot, cried a lot.
-It was a terrible period in life, which is still painful to remember, ”the singer later frankly admits.
+It was a terrible period in life, which is still painful to remember,” the singer later openly admits.

-The third single from the album "19" is "Cold Shoulder".
-In support of the composition, an original video is released in which Adele “declares her love” to the ice figures.
+The third single from the album “19” is “Cold Shoulder”.
+In support of the composition, an original video is released in which Adele “declares her love” to figures made of ice.

-The final, fourth single of the singer was a cover of Bob Dylan's hit, the song "Make You Feel My Love".
+The singer’s final, fourth single was a cover of Bob Dylan’s hit, the song “Make You Feel My Love.”
 The music video of the same name has over 52 million views to date.

-But, despite the success of all the released songs, the singer's fans were left a little disappointed that the album promotion ended so soon.
-Unfortunately, the really interesting compositions went almost unnoticed.
+But, despite the success of all the released songs, the singer’s fans were a little disappointed that the album’s promotion ended so soon.
+Unfortunately, truly interesting compositions went almost unnoticed.

 Adele is considered one of the most atypical stars.
-While other artists squeeze the juice out of their singles, performing them several times on various shows, Adele sings only what she really wants to.
-Often, her cover versions of her colleagues' hits are better than the originals.
+While other performers squeeze all the juice out of their singles, performing them several times at all kinds of shows, Adele sings only what she really wants.
+Often, her cover versions of her colleagues’ hits turn out better than the originals.

-In one of the interviews, Adele revealed the secret of the creation of the second album.
-So, according to her, going to the studio, she wanted to write a song in which she could put all her pain from parting.
+In an interview, Adele revealed the secret of creating her second album.
+So, according to her, heading into the studio, she wanted to write a song into which she could put all her pain from the breakup.
 However, producer Paul Epworth literally forced the singer to direct all her emotions in a different, more aggressive direction.
 This is how the track “Rolling In the Deep” appeared.
-According to the legends, the album version of the song was recorded the first time, and despite the fact that several more recordings were made later, it was decided to leave the first version, since it sounded the most expressive.
-It was this composition that was chosen as the lead single of the second disc.
-As it turned out, it was a fateful decision that forever changed both the fate of Adele and all modern music ...
+If you believe the legends, the album version of the song was recorded the first time, and despite the fact that several more recordings were made later, it was decided to leave the first version, since it sounded the most expressive.
+It was this composition that was chosen as the lead single of the second record.
+As it turned out, this was a fateful decision that forever changed both the fate of Adele and all modern music...

-"Rolling In the Deep" reached the top of the music charts in 11 countries.
-The song achieved phenomenal success in the US, spending 7 weeks at the top of the Billboard Hot 100, selling an incredible 8 million copies.
-In the rest of the world, the song was just as successful, becoming the best-selling song of 2011 (approximately 8.5 million copies).
-It remains to be added that according to the video hosting “YouTube”, the music video for this song has been viewed more than 300 million times!
+“Rolling In the Deep” topped the music charts in 11 countries.
+The song achieved phenomenal success in the United States, spending 7 weeks at the top of the Billboard Hot 100, with an incredible circulation of 8 million copies.
+In the rest of the world, the song turned out to be just as successful, becoming the best-selling song of 2011 (approximately 8.5 million copies).
+It remains to be added that according to data from the YouTube video hosting service, the music video for this composition has been watched more than 300 million times!

 After such a resounding victory, an equally worthy continuation followed, in the form of the second single, the song “Someone Like You”.

-The song became Adele's first "number one" in her homeland, the United Kingdom.
-The composition spent 5 weeks at the top of the UK Singles Chart, and exactly the same number of weeks at the top of the Billboard Hot 100.
-It is worth noting that the leadership of this song in America was a pleasant surprise for many, because such tracks rarely topped the predominantly dance chart.
-As a result, "Someone Like You" reached number one in 15 countries, and was certified platinum in 10.
-The official video has surpassed 180 million views to date.
+The song became Adele's first number one in her homeland, the United Kingdom.
+The song spent 5 weeks at the top of the UK Singles Chart, and headed the Billboard Hot 100 for exactly the same amount of time.
+It is worth noting that the leadership of this song in America was a pleasant surprise for many, because such tracks very rarely topped the predominantly dance chart.
+As a result, “Someone Like You” took first place in 15 countries, and was certified platinum in 10.
+Views of the official video have now surpassed 180 million views.

-Surprisingly, even despite the fact that Adele was very reluctant to promote her album, its sales broke all possible records.
-In this age of piracy, when selling 500,000 albums is considered a success, Adkins has sold over 22 million copies, making 21 the most successful record of the last decade.
-Even the aforementioned concert video "Live at The Royal Albert Hall" managed to add another record to Adele's piggy bank.
-The DVD of the performance became the best-selling live video in the US, selling over 96,000 copies in its first week.
+Surprisingly, even though Adele was very reluctant to promote her album, its sales broke all possible records.
+In the current age of piracy, when selling 500,000 albums is considered a success, Adkins has sold over 22 million copies, which undoubtedly makes “21” the most successful album of the last decade.
+Even the aforementioned concert video “Live at The Royal Albert Hall” managed to add another record to Adele’s collection.
+The DVD of the performance became the best-selling concert video in the United States, selling over 96,000 copies in its first week.
 Just 2 weeks after the start of sales, the concert became the most popular disc in 2011.
-The DVD held the lead for as long as 23 weeks, becoming 9 times platinum, which turned out to be an absolute world record.
-The success of the concert helped many songs of the album "21" (not released as singles) to get into the charts.
-For example, the track “Rumor Has it”, co-written with Ryan Tedder without any promotion, received a “platinum” status in the USA (1 million copies), and also topped the music chart in South Korea.
+The DVD held the lead for 23 weeks, becoming 9 times platinum, which turned out to be an absolute world record.
+The success of the concert helped many of the songs from the album “21” (not released as singles) to enter the charts.
+For example, the track “Rumor Has it,” written together with Ryan Tedder without any promotion, received platinum status in the United States (1 million copies), and also topped the South Korean music chart.

 And the composition “Turning Tables” managed to become “platinum” in Italy, as well as “gold” in the USA and Canada.

 Without the slightest exaggeration, the album “21” can be called brilliant.
-The disc does not contain a single passage song, on the contrary, it is filled with hit tracks.
-Many critics noted that the material of this LP will last for several more years of full-fledged existence.
+The record does not contain a single passable song; on the contrary, it is filled with hit tracks.
+Many critics noted that the material on this long play would be enough for several more years of full-fledged existence.

-And of course, such a magnificent album simply could not fail to become a triumph of the main music award in the world.
-Adele managed to repeat the success of Amy Winehouse with her legendary "Back to Black", receiving statuettes in all major categories.
-In total, Adkins took 6 awards with her: “Record of the Year” (“Rolling in the deep”), “Album of the Year” (“21”), “Song of the Year” (“Rolling in the deep”), “Best Pop Performance” (“Someone like you”), “Best Pop Vocal Album” (“21”) and “Best Music Video” (“Rolling in the deep”).
+And of course, such a magnificent album simply could not help but become a triumphant of the main music award in the world.
+Adele managed to repeat the success of Amy Winehouse with her legendary “Back to Black”, receiving statuettes in all major categories.
+In total, Adkins took home 6 awards: “Record of the Year” (“Rolling in the deep”), “Album of the Year” (“21”), “Song of the Year” (“Rolling in the deep”), “Best Pop Performance” (“Someone like you”), “Best Pop Vocal Album” (“21”) and “Best Music Video” (“Rolling in the deep”).

 Adele Adkins is one of the brightest musical phenomena of recent years.
-Unusually strong, deep voice and inhuman charisma.
-Adele managed the impossible: “by showing the middle finger” to all the latest musical trends, she brought “her” music into fashion.
-Adkins has become a kind of unformatted hero, breaking established stereotypes.
-A rebel and a true musical revolutionary, she paved the way for many young talents, popularizing an almost forgotten genre of soul music.
-Adelemania should be included in the list of official, incurable diseases, because even the main fashion magazine of all time, the legendary Vogue, could not resist the charm of this charming plump and for the first time made the hero of the issue “size + model”.
-The success of the smiling Briton seems incredible, but absolutely deserved.
-Her story, like two drops of water, is similar to the story of another great soul diva, Amy Winehouse.
-Adele has become an excellent successor to the Winehouse business, taking only the best from her ...
-And just the other day it became known about one very joyful event in the life of the singer: Adele and her current boyfriend Simon Konecki are expecting the birth of their first child!
-The editors of Apelzin.ru wholeheartedly congratulate the future mother, and hope that the birth of a child will become a great inspiration for her to write no less great albums.
+An unusually strong, deep voice and inhuman charisma.
+Adele managed the impossible: “showing her middle finger” to all the latest musical trends, she introduced “her” music into fashion.
+Adkins has become a kind of unconventional hero, breaking established stereotypes.
+A rebel and a true musical revolutionary, she paved the way for many young talents, popularizing the almost forgotten genre of soul music.
+“Adelemania” should be included in the list of official, incurable diseases, because even the main fashion magazine of all time, the legendary “Vogue” could not resist the charm of this charming plump and for the first time made the “model of size +” the hero of the issue.
+The success of the smiling British woman seems incredible, but absolutely deserved.
+Her story is exactly like the story of another great soul diva, Amy Winehouse.
+Adele became an excellent successor to Winehouse, taking only the best from her...
+And just the other day it became known about one very joyful event in the singer’s life: Adele and her current boyfriend Simon Konecki are expecting the birth of their first child!
+The editors of Apelzin.ru sincerely congratulate the expectant mother, and hope that the birth of a child will become a great inspiration for her to write equally great albums.

-Adele, full name - Adele Laurie Blue Adkins (Adele Laurie Blue Adkins), was born on May 5, 1988 in London.
-One of her names - Blue - (Blue) Adele, according to her father, received in honor of his favorite musical genre - the blues.
-Adele's mother, Penny Adkins, was not married to the girl's father, Mark Evans.
-By the time her daughter was born, she was 18 (or 19) years old, she was a student, but later she was forced to abandon her studies in order to raise Adele.
+Adele, full name Adele Laurie Blue Adkins, was born on May 5, 1988 in London.
+Adele, according to her father, received one of her names - Blue - in honor of his favorite musical genre - the blues.
+Adele's mother Penny Adkins was not married to the girl's father Mark Evans.
+By the time her daughter was born, she was 18 (or 19) years old, she was a student, but later she was forced to give up continuing her studies in order to raise Adele.

-When Adele was three years old, her parents separated, Mark Evans moved to Wales, and Penny Adkins moved to her mother's house in Tottenham, north London.
-However, they continued to maintain a relationship, and Adele often visited Wales, with her father's parents.
-At the age of 9, she and her mother moved to the city of Brighton (Brighton), but when Adele turned 11, they returned to London - began to live in Brixton, and later settled in West Norwood.
+When Adele was three, her parents separated, Mark Evans moved to Wales and Penny Adkins moved to her mother's house in Tottenham, north London.
+However, they continued to maintain a relationship, and Adele often visited her father's parents in Wales.
+At the age of 9, she and her mother moved to Brighton, but when Adele turned 11, they returned to London - they began to live in Brixton, and later settled in West Norwood.

-Adele's childhood musical idols were called the female pop group Spice Girls.
-When Adele was 13 years old, she bought copies of albums by Ella Fitzgerald and Etta James and picked up the guitar two years later.
-Adele's neighbor in West Norwood was Shingai Elizabeth Maria Shoniwa (later a member of the British indie band Noissetes), and they often improvised together.
-In the same place, Adele wrote her first songs, which were included in her debut album "19"
+The media called the female pop group Spice Girls the musical idols of Adele’s childhood.
+When Adele was 13 years old, she bought copies of albums by Ella Fitzgerald and Etta James and two years later she picked up a guitar herself.
+Adele's neighbor in West Norwood was the singer Shingai Elizabeth Maria Shoniwa (later a member of the British indie group Noissetes), and they often improvised together.
+It was there that Adele wrote her first songs, which were included in her debut album "19"

-In December 2007, Adele was nominated for the annual British music award BRIT Awards in the category "Critic's Choice" established in the same year - for promising young artists who are just about to release their first album.
+In December 2007, Adele was nominated for the annual British music award BRIT Awards in the "Critics' Choice" category established that same year - for promising young artists who are just about to release their first album.
 The award ceremony took place on February 20, 2008 in London.
-On the official website of the award, however, other dates are erroneously indicated: according to its data, Adele became the laureate of 2008, and the award ceremony took place in February 2009. - Ed.
+On the official website of the award, however, other dates are erroneously indicated: according to it, Adele became the laureate in 2008, and the award ceremony took place in February 2009 (editor's note).

-Adele's debut album was preceded by two singles: the first, "Hometown Glory", appeared on October 22, 2007 and was released on limited edition vinyl records by the independent record company Pacemaker Recordings, and the second, "Chasing pavements", released by XL Recordings, was released on January 21 2008.
-Adele's album "19", whose title reflected the age of the singer, was released in the UK on January 28, 2008 and a week later was at the top of the British chart.
-In June of that year, Columbia Records released the album in the United States.
+The release of Adele's debut album was preceded by two singles: the first, "Hometown Glory", appeared on October 22, 2007 and was released in limited edition on vinyl records by the independent record company Pacemaker Recordings, and the second, "Chasing pavements", released by XL Recordings, was released on January 21 2008.
+Adele's album "19", the title of which reflected the singer's age, was released in the UK on January 28, 2008 and within a week was at the top of the British chart.
+In June of the same year, Columbia Records released the album in the United States.

 Best of the day

-In June 2009, British Prime Minister Gordon Brown wrote Adele a letter.
-In it, the politician expressed gratitude to the singer for keeping the spirit of the British at a time when the country is experiencing economic difficulties, and called her "a light at the end of the tunnel."
+In June 2009, British Prime Minister Gordon Brown wrote a letter to Adele.
+In it, the politician expressed gratitude to the singer for keeping the spirit of the British people alive at a time when the country is experiencing economic difficulties, and called her “the light at the end of the tunnel.”

-In January 2011, Adele released her second studio album "21" in the UK, in the US it was released on February 22 of the same year.
-According to the singer, the album was written under the influence of country music, which she was not familiar with before: Adele noted that she learned country music better because the concert bus driver constantly listened to this music during her tour of the American South.
+In January 2011, Adele released her second studio album, 21, in the UK; it was released in the US on February 22 of the same year.
+According to the singer, the album was written under the influence of country music, with which she was not previously well acquainted: Adele noted that she got to know country better because the driver of the concert bus constantly listened to this music during her tours in the American South.
 Critics also noted the new sound of Adele's songs.
-A week after the release, 352 thousand copies were sold, and the album took the first line of the British chart (as of the end of May 2012, the album sold over 4.1 million copies).
+A week after its release, 352 thousand copies were sold, and the album took first place in the British chart (as of the end of May 2012, the album had sold more than 4.1 million copies).

-In February 2011, both Adele's albums entered the top 5 of the British charts.
-Also in the top five were 2 singles of the singer: it was noted that in this way she repeated the achievement of The Beatles, whose two albums and two singles simultaneously kept their places in the top five of the English charts in January 1964.
-Album "21" at the top of the British charts held for decades.
-In addition, he topped the charts in more than 26 countries.
-In July 2011, Adele's album topped the list of best-selling albums according to Billboard magazine.
-It was noted that in less than six months, about 2.5 million copies of "21" were sold in the United States.
+In February 2011, both Adele albums entered the top 5 of the British charts.
+The singer also had two singles in the top five: it was noted that in this way she repeated the achievement of The Beatles, whose two albums and two singles simultaneously remained in the top five of the English charts in January 1964.
+The album "21" remained at the top of the British charts for dozens of weeks.
+In addition, it topped the charts in more than 26 countries.
+In July 2011, Adele's album topped Billboard magazine's list of best-selling albums.
+It was noted that in less than six months, about 2.5 million copies of “21” were sold in the United States.

-In the spring of 2011, Adele began to have problems with her voice: in May she was forced to cancel concerts in the United States due to laryngitis (inflammation of the larynx), due to hemorrhage in the vocal cords, the singer was canceled and the American tour in October.
-Adele later withdrew from all remaining shows in 2011 in preparation for throat surgery.
+In the spring of 2011, Adele began having problems with her voice: in May she was forced to cancel concerts in the United States due to laryngitis (inflammation of the larynx); due to hemorrhage in the vocal cords, the singer also canceled her American tour in October.
+Adele later canceled all remaining concerts in 2011 as she prepared for throat surgery.

 Adele took part in the recording of a charity tribute to Bob Dylan.
-A CD entitled "Chimes of Freedom: Songs of Bob Dylan Honoring 50 Years of Amnesty International", on which Adele performed a cover version of his song "Make You Feel My Love", also included in her first album, was released on January 24, 2012.
-The funds from the sale of the tribute album were supposed to be transferred to the international human rights organization Amnesty International.
+The disc entitled "Chimes of Freedom: Songs of Bob Dylan Honoring 50 Years of Amnesty International", on which Adele performed a cover version of his song "Make You Feel My Love", also included in her first album, was released on January 24, 2012.
+The proceeds from the sale of the tribute album were supposed to be transferred to the international human rights organization Amnesty International.

-It was noted that Adele herself writes music and lyrics for most of the songs she performs.
-A number of her compositions were created in collaboration with such famous people in the music world as Dan Wilson (Dan Willson), Paul Epworth (Paul Epworth) and Ryan Tedder (Ryan Tedder).
+It was noted that Adele herself writes the music and lyrics for most of the songs she performs.
+A number of her compositions were created in collaboration with such famous people in the music world as Dan Willson, Paul Epworth and Ryan Tedder.

-Back in May 2011, for the first time, Adele was among the richest musicians, the list of which was presented annually by The Sunday Times newspaper: the singer's fortune was estimated by the publication at 6 million pounds.
-A year later, in April 2012, The Sun newspaper recognized the singer, with a net worth of £20 million, as Britain's richest young musician.
-In the same month, Time magazine included Adele in the list of the most influential people in the world.
+Back in May 2011, Adele for the first time became one of the wealthiest musicians, a list of which was annually presented by The Sunday Times newspaper: the singer’s fortune was estimated by the publication at 6 million pounds sterling.
+A year later, in April 2012, The Sun newspaper recognized the singer, worth £20 million, as Britain's richest young musician.
+That same month, Time magazine named Adele one of the most influential people in the world.

 By May 2012, Adele's album 21 had sold 4,274,300 copies in the UK.
-Thus, the disc was included in the top five most successful releases of the entire existence of the British media market.
+Thus, the disc entered the top five most successful releases of the entire existence of the British media market.

-In May 2012, Adele won the Billboard Music Award with 12 awards from 20 nominations.
+In May 2012, Adele won the Billboard Music Award, receiving 12 awards out of 20 nominations.

 In 2014, Adele was awarded the Order of the British Empire for her services to the development of culture and art.

-In 2016, Adele won three out of four Brit Awards nominations, and also received a special award for Global Success.
-A total of 4 awards.
+In 2016, Adele won three out of four Brit Awards nominations and also received a special award for World Success.
+Total 4 awards.

-In 2017, Adele won five out of five Grammy nominations, increasing her number of awards to 15, and also becoming the first artist to win Album of the Year, Record of the Year and Song of the Year twice.
+At the 2017 Grammy Awards, Adele won five out of five categories, increasing her number of awards to 15, and becoming the first artist to win Album of the Year, Record of the Year and Song of the Year twice.

-Adele's creative biography develops along a sinusoid.
-Either she storms ratings and charts several times a year, then disappears from the stage.
-Even without recording new songs, the singer remains one of the highest paid in the UK, and Billboard included one of the best-selling performers in the world among the contenders for the title of "Artist of the Decade".
+Adele’s creative biography develops according to a sine wave.
+Either she storms the ratings and charts several times a year, or disappears from the stage.
+Even without recording new compositions, the singer remains one of the highest paid in the UK, and Billboard included one of the best-selling performers in the world among the contenders for the title of “Artist of the Decade.”
 Now she continues the pause announced back in 2017: Adele wants to devote more time to her son.

-Contradictory information leaks into the press about what the singer does.
-Some sources write that the pop star is preparing a triumphant return with a new album, which he is recording with a renewed team.
-Others, in early 2019, upset fans with the news that Adele was about to give up live performances and touring as they brought back bad memories.
+Conflicting information is leaking to the press about what the singer is doing.
+Some sources write that the pop star is preparing a triumphant return with a new album, which she is recording with a renewed team.
+Others in early 2019 upset fans with the news that Adele was going to give up live performances and tours because they brought back unpleasant memories.
 But this does not mean that the public will not hear new songs performed by the artist.

-Fans immediately responded to the news by organizing a funny flash mob: in videos that have spread on the Web, their favorite songs are sung by flowers, toys, vehicles and other inanimate objects.
-So the army of connoisseurs of creativity Adele made it clear how much she loves the singer and how upset she is about her possible departure from the stage.
+Fans immediately responded to the news by organizing a funny flash mob: in videos distributed on the Internet, flowers, toys, vehicles and other inanimate objects are sung to their favorite compositions.
+Thus, the army of connoisseurs of Adele’s creativity made it clear how much they love the singer and how upset they are by her possible departure from the stage.

-British singer Adele conquered the whole world with her touching songs and destroyed the stereotypes about the ideals of appearance in the world of show business.
-On her account: the Oscar, 10 Grammy statuettes and the Order of the British Empire.
+British singer Adele conquered the whole world with her touching songs and destroyed stereotypes about the ideals of appearance in the world of show business.
+She has won an Oscar, 10 Grammy awards and an Order of the British Empire.
 On the occasion of the release of Adele's new album, the ZagraNitsa portal recalls how she got to the top of the musical Olympus

 Childhood

 The future star of the world stage was born on May 5, 1988 in Tottenham, north London.
-Adele's father left the family when the girl was only two years old, and the 20-year-old mother had to raise her daughter alone.
+Adele's father abandoned the family when the girl was only two years old, and the 20-year-old mother had to raise her daughter alone.
 Already at the age of four, Adele became interested in vocals and listened to the songs of the Spice Girls.
 However, over time, the singer realized that she wanted to create completely different music.
-Her idols were Etta James and Dusty Springfield, whose records she came across quite by accident.
+Her idols were Etta James and Dusty Springfield, whose records she stumbled upon completely by accident.

 Photo: blog.northjersey.com Photo: ohmymag.com Photo: dailymail.co.uk